 Caroline is chair of the trustees.
 She has lived on the Rochester Estate, less than 100 metres from Edward Edwards House, since 1997.
-Caroline combines her role as trustee with a career as a senior civil servant- she is currently the Legal Director for the Department of Health and Social Care.
+Caroline combines her role as trustee with a career as a senior civil servant- she is currently the Director General, Employment, with Economic Recovery & UK Governance, Government Legal Department.

 Shelley Charik joined the Board in 2020 as a nominee of the Worshipful Company of Scientific Instrument Makers, of which he is a Liveryman.
 He is a graduate of the universities of Leeds and Manchester, where he studied Chinese, Economics and Business Administration, and a former industrial marketing executive and Civil Servant, specialising in technology issues.
 Shelley has had frequent involvement in residents' associations and was a Director of a resident-owned freehold management company in the Docklands.